iicsys/pypmu/README.md

 missing few very important things.

 * ~~We're working on Windows fix to support multiprocessing.~~
-* We don't have Configuration Frame ~~version 1 and~~ version 3 implemented but Configuration Frame version 2 is working just fine.
+* ~~We don't have Configuration Frame version 1 and version 3 implemented but Configuration Frame version 2 is working just fine.~~
 * ~~We don't have `convert2frame()` methods for converting raw bytes into `DataFrame` or `ConfigFrame`.
 We do have it for `CommandFrame` and `HeaderFrame`.~~
-* We don't have UDP connection supported yet but TCP looks like it's working as it should
+* We don't have UDP connection supported yet but TCP looks like it's working as it should.
+* We don't have Configuration Frame 3 implemented.
+* We don't have out-of-the-box data stream aggregation for PDC.

 If you feel like you could help us, with testing or developing please do not hesitate to contact us: <stevan.sandi@gmail.com> or